gecko0307/dagon/doc/Video.md

 ## Usage

-dagon:video provides two classes - `VideoManager` and `Video`.
+dagon:video provides two classes: `VideoManager` and `Video`.
 The underlying `Texture` object is available as `Video.texture` property.
-To open a video, call `Video.open`, to start playing - `Video.play`.
+To open a video, call `Video.open`, to start playing—`Video.play`.

-Simple use case - fullscreen video (for splash screens, cutscenes, etc.):
+Simple use case—fullscreen video (for splash screens, cutscenes, etc.):

 ```d
 import dagon;